Meadow Lake Wind Farm

 Meadow Lake Wind Farm is an 801.25 megawatt (MW) wind farm near Brookston and Chalmers, Indiana, spreading over portions of White, Jasper, and Benton Counties.
 It is owned and operated by EDP Renewables North America.
 The facility currently has six operational phases, with 414 turbines, and is a prominent feature on both sides of Interstate 65 in western Indiana.

 Phase I

-Phase I consisted of .65 MW wind turbines, for a total nameplate capacity of 199.65 MW.
+Phase I consists of 121 Vestas V82-1.65 MW wind turbines, for a total nameplate capacity of 199.65 MW.
 Groundbreaking ceremonies occurred on April 14, 2009.
 Phase I became operational in October 2009.

 Horizon built a substation next to an existing AEP substation which was already within the wind farm site area.
 This allowed the wind farm to connect to the power grid without the need to build lengthy new transmission line at a cost of $1 million per mile.

 Phase II

 Meadow Lake II Wind Farm has an installed capacity of 99 MW – enough to power approximately 27,000 average Indiana homes with clean energy.
 The wind farm, which consists of 66 Acciona AWs-1.5 MW turbines, achieved commercial operation in June 2010.